-Digging deep and getting to know what makes you tick is so essential but not so easy.
-We're often very good at observing others!
-We tell others how to improve their daily routines or health regime but usually when it comes to ourselves – not so much!
-We forget how first impressions affect how other's feel, and just how much of a lasting impact that has.
+Digging deep and knowing what makes you tick is essential but complex.
+We're often very good at observing others.
+We may even tell others how to improve their daily routines or health regime, but often, when it comes to ourselves – not so much!
+We quickly forget how first impressions affect how others feel and how much of a lasting impact that has.

-Your emotions, whether you verbally express them or not, are projected through how you present yourself.
+Whether verbally expressed or not, your emotions are projected through how you present yourself.
 Your physical presence is always a good indicator of how you feel.
-Even though self-awareness is typically an internal process, there are signs you project externally like your facial expressions, posture, demeanour, clothes, and hair, which ultimately affect your success.
+Even though self-awareness is typically an internal process, there are signs you project externally, like your facial expressions, posture, demeanour, clothes, and hair, which ultimately affect your success.

 These signs demonstrate your mood and how you feel.
-As your self-awareness deepens, you realize that mood, emotion, and action are tightly connected.
+As self-awareness deepens, you realize that mood, emotion, and action are tightly connected.
 Understanding your present emotional state is crucial to monitoring your behaviour and public character.
 Considering you are projecting yourself as if in a fishbowl being observed by others continuously.
-Hence, you want to put the right foot forward every day to create meaningfully, lasting impressions.
+Consequently, you want to put the right foot forward every day to create meaningful, lasting impressions.

-You have a choice to project yourself purposefully or allow your moods and feelings to manage your overall success.
+You can project yourself purposefully or allow your moods and feelings to manage your overall success.

 Ensure you take the time to check yourself each morning before it sets the success of your entire day.
 You can project the best version of yourself by improving your self-awareness.